 The minimum setback, minimum lot width, and minimum lot size shall be in accordance with Subsection 5.3.4, Transitional Features. - [65] Where an immediately adjacent existing building is set back less than the minimum required side or rear yard, the minimum side or rear yard requirement shall instead be the same as the immediately adjacent developed building, but not less than five feet.
-Buildings shall maintain a minimum spacing of ten feet. - [76] Minimum of eight feet each side, minimum of 20 feet between dwellings. - [87] Minimum of five feet each side, minimum 12 feet between dwellings. - [98] Larger or smaller setbacks, lot widths, lot frontages and lot sizes, beyond the range presented in this table, are permitted in cases where topographical or natural constraints exist, or where a particular design approach warrants a different setback subject to Subsection 2.4.2, Planned Unit Developments. - [409] Appurtenances may encroach into a side-yard provided they maintain a minimum setback of five feet from the property line and ten feet from principal structures on adjacent lots.
+Buildings shall maintain a minimum spacing of ten feet. - [76] Minimum of eight feet each side, minimum of 20 feet between dwellings. - [87] Minimum of five feet each side, minimum 12 feet between dwellings. - [98] Larger or smaller setbacks, lot widths, lot frontages and lot sizes, beyond the range presented in this table, are permitted in cases where topographical or natural constraints exist, or where a particular design approach warrants a different setback subject to Subsection 2.4.2, Planned Unit Developments.

-TABLE 3-6: SITE DEVELOPMENT STANDARDS FOR RESIDENTIAL BUILDING TYPES IN CONVENTIONAL AREAS [1], [2], [3], [4] [199]
+TABLE 3-6: SITE DEVELOPMENT STANDARDS FOR RESIDENTIAL BUILDING TYPES IN CONVENTIONAL AREAS [1], [2], [3], [4] [499]